 The values of the Network Transmission Penalty Factors chosen to enforce the Network Transmission Constraints are considerably higher in DAM when compared to the SCED (Network Transmission Shadow Price Caps) since the DAM is a unit commitment problem and for it to clear reasonable offers and bids, the Network Transmission Penalty Factors need to represent the higher costs associated with a unit start up and generation at minimum energy.
 The SCED is an economic dispatch problem and hence for it to dispatch reasonable offers; the penalties need only be in the order of energy offer cost.

-Appendix 3

-Shadow Price Cap for the Valley Import Constraint

-The Valley import constraint is different from the average transmission constraints in ERCOT in many ways.
-As shown in the figure below, it is an interface comprising of five lines into the valley load pocket.